openethereum/wasm-tests/README.md

 ### Rust

 - Rust with `wasm32-unknown-unknown` target
-- wasm-build util, run `cargo install pwasm-utils` to install
+- wasm-build util, run `cargo install pwasm-utils-cli` to install
-- bash to run `./build.sh`
+- bash to run `./build-all.sh`

 ### C/C++
 - to be updated